Why has my application for collective protection been rejected?

 You have the right to respond to the advance notice and provide your explanation as to why you still believe you are entitled to collective protection.

-The first thing you need to do is decide whether you want your protection needs to be assessed individually.
-This applies regardless of whether you choose to respond to the advance notice and regardless of whether you believe you should continue to be granted collective protection.
-The advance notice states where you should direct your request for an application for individual protection.
-The deadline is normally three weeks from when you receive the advance notice.
+You must decide whether you want us to assess your protection needs individually.
+This applies regardless of whether you choose to respond to the advance warning and regardless of whether you believe you should continue to receive collective protection.

 -